-7.12 Instructions for Continued Airworthiness
+6.12 Instructions for Continued Airworthiness (ICAs)

-Installers and operators should consult OEM and/or designers' requirements for instructions for continued airworthiness.
+Installers and operators should consult OEM and/or designers' requirements for ICAs.

 Under rule 91.605(e)(3) every ADS-B OUT system must be tested every 24 months as a minimum to ensure it continues to transmit compliant data.